 Paytm is a financial technology company from India.
 It specializes in mobile payments, online transfers, microloans, online video games, brokerage services, and ticket sales.
 Its name stands for “pay through mobile.”
 The founder of the service is an entrepreneur and multimillionaire Vijay Shekhar Sharma, who created it in 2010.
 The headquarters is located in Noida.

-2010 – 2012
+2010 – 2011

-2012 – today
+2013 – today

 In 2012, a different logo was adopted based on the same combination of letters.
-This is because, after the expansion of financial services, changes only affected the design – the name remained the same.
+This is because changes only affected the design after the expansion of financial services – the name remained the same.

 Font and Colors

 The current version of the logo almost coincides with another online payment system’s color scheme – the well-known PayPal.
 The American company even sued Paytm because of this.
 First, there is a continuous spelling of a two-part name with the word “Pay” in both cases.
 Secondly, there is a clear division between dark blue and light blue.
-The only difference is in the form of submission of signs: for PayPal – lowercase are combined with uppercase, for Paytm – only lowercase is used.
+The only difference is in the form of submission of signs: for PayPal – lowercase is combined with uppercase, and for Paytm – only lowercase is used.

-The logo is written in a bold sans serif typeface from the Roboto category, designed by Christian Robertson.
+The logo is written in a bold sans serif typeface from the Roboto category and designed by Christian Robertson.
 This typography is chosen for all Paytm offshoots.
 The only difference between them is in the writing style.
 The font reads well on displays on digital devices of all sizes, so the management preferred it.